Shin-Onna Tachiguishi Retsuden

 Eat and Run: 6 Beautiful Grifters (真女立喰師列伝, Shin-Onna Tachiguishi Retsuden) is a Japanese 2007 anthology film.
 A sequel to Onna Tachiguishi-Retsuden, it consists of six loosely connected short stories.
 It was released in Japanese theaters on November 10, 2007 and on DVD on April 23, 2008.

 Production

-While the original Tachiguishi was directed by Mamoru Oshii, only two of the short stories will be directed by him in Shin Onna.
-The remaining four will be directed by Makoto Kamiya, Kenji Kamiyama, Takanori Tsujimoto, and Hiroaki Yuasa.
+While the original Tachiguishi was directed by Mamoru Oshii, only two of the short stories are directed by him in Shin-Onna.
+The remaining four were directed by Makoto Kamiya, Kenji Kamiyama, Takanori Tsujimoto, and Hiroaki Yuasa.
 More changes from the original include a change from Oshii's creation of Super-livemation to a mix between live action and CG.
-Also instead of focusing on male characters, Shin-Onna will feature mainly the female counterparts hence the title which roughly translates as The True-Female Amazing Lives of Fast Food Grifters.
-The English release will go under the name The Women of Fast Food.
-Shin Onna Tachiguishi Retsuden is part of the Kerberos Saga under the Tachiguishi Arc.
+Also, instead of focusing on male characters, Shin-Onna features mainly the female counterparts, hence the title, which roughly translates as The True-Female Amazing Lives of Fast Food Grifters (the English release went under the name The Women of Fast Food).
+Shin-Onna Tachiguishi Retsuden is part of the Kerberos Saga under the Tachiguishi Arc.